fmhr12/DVH-calculator/README.md

 # DVH-Survival-Curves
-This is complete pipeline fo r calcuating DVH metrics, defining high risk groups based on binarized DVH and plotting survival curves
+This is complete pipeline for calcuating DVH metrics, defining high risk groups based on binarized DVH metrics and plotting survival curves